EXERCISE PHYSIOLOGY LAB

 A Student lounge can be found on the lower level of Brophy Hall.
 The lounge includes candy, soda and juice machines with tables, chairs and couches to accommodate studying & relaxing.

-A new biomechanics lab opened during the 2005-2006 year.
+The biomechanics lab opened during the 2005-2006 year.
 The lab has been equipped for classes and research in both the fields of biomechanics and exercise physiology.
 The biomechanics laboratory is equipped with Peak Motus 8.2 two-dimensional video analysis system, AMTI force platform, and 8-channel Myo Pac Junior EMG.

 General Purpose Computer Lab